jefmeijvis/old.jefmeijvis.com/content/005-creating-a-chat-component-with-svelte.md

 > Svelte only re-renders it's components when the variable is changed.
 This means that when we have a component that uses an array, adding or removing an element from the list will not trigger a re-render.
 We can solve this be reassigning the variable storing the list to itself: messages = messages;

 To improve the user experience, the chatbox will scroll to the bottom when a new message is added.
-We can achieve this by trigering our custom 'scrollToBottom' function whenever the afterUpdate hook fires.
+We can achieve this by triggering our custom 'scrollToBottom' function whenever the afterUpdate hook fires.

 Finish things of by including the Controls component in our chatbox div, while binding it to the message, user and send props.